 The growth in global trade and freight distribution has led to the ongoing demand for new containers.
 Each year, about 1.5 to 2.5 million TEUs worth of containers are manufactured, the vast majority in China, taking advantage of its containerized export surplus.
 Top container manufacturers include China International Marine Container Group (CIMC; the world’s largest shipping container manufacturer with an annual capacity of 2 million containers), Singamas Container Holdings, CXIC Group Containers (CXIC), China Eastern Containers (CEC), and China COSCO Shipping.

-A twenty-foot container costs $1.70 per cubic foot to manufacture.
-In contrast, a forty-foot container costs $0.80, which underlines the preference for larger volumes as more effective usage of assets.
-Even so, the twenty-foot container remains a prime transport unit, particularly for the shipping of commodities such as grain, where it represents an optimal size taking account of weight per unit of volume capacity of containers, around 28 metric tons.
+A 20-foot container costs $1.70 per cubic foot to manufacture.
+In contrast, a 40-foot container costs $0.80, which underlines the preference for larger volumes as more effective usage of assets.
+Even so, the 20-foot container remains a prime transport unit, particularly for the shipping of commodities such as grain, where it represents an optimal size taking account of weight per unit of volume capacity of containers, around 28 metric tons.

-The great majority of containers are either owned by maritime shipping companies or container leasing companies.
+The great majority of containers are owned either by maritime shipping companies or by container leasing companies.
 With the beginning of containerization in the 1970s, a container leasing industry emerged to offer flexibility in managing containerized assets, enabling shipping companies to cope with temporal and geographical fluctuations in demand.
-Following a period of growth correlated with the ebbs and flows of global trade, the leasing industry went through a period of consolidation in the 1990s, on par with the container shipping industry.
+Following a period of growth correlated with the ebbs and flows of global trade, the leasing industry went through a period of consolidation in the 1990s, like the container shipping industry.
 In recent years, an important trend has been the growing share of container ownership attributed to maritime shipping companies, which reached 59.8% in 2008.
 This growth can be explained by the following:

 - Containers allow for clear brand recognition, particularly for shipping lines.